Bishop and Chapter

 Life in the Eucharist

-This October and November programme is for young people 7-12 preparing to make First Communion.
+During October and November, when offered, Life in the Eucharist is for young people 7 and up preparing to make First Communion.
 More information.

 The Mothers’ Union is an international Christian society, currently in 83 countries, seeking to support families worldwide.
 The Aim of the society is the advancement of Christian religion in the sphere of marriage and family life.
 The purpose of the Mothers’ Union is to be especially concerned with all that strengthens and preserves marriage and Christian family life.